fkfk/qtumjs-wallet/README.md

-# QtumJS Wallet
+# VIPSTARCOINJS Wallet

-This is a client-side wallet library that can generate private keys from a mnemonic, or import private keys from other QTUM wallets.
+This is a client-side wallet library that can generate private keys from a mnemonic, or import private keys from other VIPSTARCOIN wallets.

-It can sign transactions locally, and submit the raw transaction data to a remote qtum node.
-The blockchain data is provided by the Insight API (which powers https://explorer.qtum.org/), rather than the raw qtumd RPC calls.
+It can sign transactions locally, and submit the raw transaction data to a remote VIPSTARCOIN node.
+The blockchain data is provided by the Insight API, rather than the raw VIPSTARCOINd RPC calls.

-This library makes it possible to run DApp without the users having to run a full qtumd node.
+This library makes it possible to run DApp without the users having to run a full VIPSTARCOINd node.

-> This library is extracted from the official [QTUM web wallet](https://github.com/qtumproject/qtum-web-wallet).

 ## Install

 ```
-yarn add qtumjs-wallet
+yarn add vipstarcoinjs-wallet
 ```

 ## Implementation Notes